magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Sip user
 --------

-| We did not write the description to this field.
+| Choose a SIP Account to send the call to.
+The SIP Account needs to belong to the owner of the campaign.